 Encourage office and other non-retail commercial uses on the ground floor to provide a transition to nearby residential development.

 Build walls with windows, loggias and balconies which overlook the street

-Build to the existing building line with front gardens/courtyards at street level built form definition, between the centre and the recreational/landscape area in the vicinity of Lyne Park and the Royal Sydney Golf Course.
+Build to the existing building line with front gardens/courtyards at street level rark bei 2021 Create a defined edge, in terms of both landscape and built form definition, between the centre and the recreational/landscape area in the vicinity of Lyne Park and the Royal Sydney Golf Course.